How Do I Stop My Drains from Smelling?

 Our kitchen sinks take a lot of abuse.
 Often, their drains will work for years until they finally develop smells or clogs.
 While having a garbage disposal can help prevent a sink from developing blockages, it’s typically only a matter of time until organic waste causes odors to come from your kitchen’s drain.
 These smells are produced by tiny organisms that feed on the waste accumulated in your drain.

-To prevent kitchen sinks from smelling, do the following:
+To prevent kitchen sinks from smelling, take these steps:

-• Use food stoppers and drain screens to prevent scraps of food from going down the drain.
+- Use food stoppers and drain screens to prevent food scraps from going down the drain.
 This is the most important step.
-With these in place, you can probably avoid most local blockages that lead to smells.
+With these in place, you can avoid most local blockages that lead to smells.

-• Pour boiling water down your drains every so often to clear your drains, especially if you nearly always use your dishwasher, or tend to use only cold water.
+- Pour boiling water down your drains every so often to clear them, especially if you constantly use your dishwasher or tend to use only cold water.

-• Periodically pour a small amount of distilled white vinegar down the kitchen sink.
-Vinegar is a natural anti-bacterial acid that will destroy many types of bacteria without the damaging side effects of toxic drain cleaning liquids.
+- Periodically pour a small amount of distilled white vinegar down the kitchen sink.
+Vinegar is a natural antibacterial acid that destroys many types of bacteria without the damaging side effects of toxic drain-cleaning liquids.

 What If My Garbage Disposal Unit Smells?

-Sometimes, a clogged drain isn’t the only thing making your kitchen smell bad.
-Sometimes, garbage disposals can develop odors that can be alleviated with a few tricks.
+Sometimes, a clogged drain isn’t the only thing that makes your kitchen smell bad.
+Garbage disposals can develop odors that can be alleviated with a few tricks.

 You can try deodorizing your garbage disposal by:

 Some drain problems require expert help.
-Call our Durham plumbers today at 919-383-7000 for help solving your drain odor issues!
+Contact our Durham plumbers today to solve your drain odor issues!

 Finance Now & Get Approved Today!